TeamAOF/Craftoria/kubejs/assets/modern_industrialization/guides/modern_industrialization/guide/electric_age/oil_processing.md

 Diesel Generators will only use fuel when they need to, but if you need a constant supply of energy, you can put liquid fuels in the Large Steam Boiler instead of items.

-A fully heated Large Steam Boiler
+A fully heated Large Steam Boiler will roughly produce twice the amount of energy a Diesel Generator would produce using the same quantity of fuel.